Note

-Microsoft Dataverse for Teams empowers users to build custom apps, bots, and flows in Microsoft Teams by using Power Apps, Power Virtual Agents, and Power Automate.
-When a team owner adds this capability to their team, a Microsoft Power Platform environment with a Dataverse for Teams database is created and linked to their team.
-More information: About Microsoft Dataverse for Teams environments
+Microsoft Dataverse for Teams empowers users to build custom apps, bots, and flows in Microsoft Teams by using Power Apps, Microsoft Copilot Studio, and Power Automate.
+When a Teams owner adds this capability to their team, a Microsoft Power Platform environment with a Dataverse for Teams database is created and linked to the team.
+Learn more in About Microsoft Dataverse for Teams environments.

-Dataverse for Teams honors the existing data governance paradigms of Microsoft Power Platform and enables access control in the Microsoft Teams admin center.
-The Power Platform admin center provides more detail, including monitoring dedicated capacity usage and data loss prevention (DLP) policies.
+Dataverse for Teams honors the existing data governance paradigms of Power Platform and enables access control in the Microsoft Teams admin center.
+In addition, the Power Platform admin center provides monitoring of dedicated capacity usage and data loss prevention (DLP) policies.

-Dataverse for Teams greatly simplifies environment lifecycle management and user security role management by aligning to Microsoft Teams constructs.
-More information: User access to Dataverse for Teams environments
+Dataverse for Teams simplifies environment lifecycle management and user security role management by aligning to Microsoft Teams constructs.
+Learn more in User access to Dataverse for Teams environments.

 Dataverse for Teams is a fully embedded experience.
-Governance controls specific to Microsoft Power Platform are also provided directly in the context of the Microsoft Teams admin center.
-More information: Manage Microsoft Power Platform apps in the Microsoft Teams admin center
+Governance controls specific to Power Platform are also provided directly in the context of the Microsoft Teams admin center.
+Learn more in Manage Microsoft Power Platform apps in the Microsoft Teams admin center.

-Our philosophy is to enable you to use Microsoft Power Platform to manage Microsoft Power Platform—in keeping with that philosophy, you can use Power Automate to send welcome emails to owners of new Dataverse for Teams environments and request a business justification for their environments.
-Central IT can effectively engage with new makers and ensure that Dataverse for Teams capacity is used effectively in the tenant and distributed to the most important business use cases.
-Similar workflows can be used to apply specific DLP policies to Dataverse for Teams environments, as needed, and to invoke a cleanup of unused assets that can then be repurposed for more compelling scenarios in the tenant.
+Use Power Platform to manage Power Platform.
+Using Power Automate, send welcome emails to owners of new Dataverse for Teams environments and request a business justification for their environments.
+Central IT engages with new makers and ensures that Dataverse for Teams capacity is used effectively in the tenant and distributed to the most important business use cases.
+Use similar workflows to apply specific DLP policies to Dataverse for Teams environments as needed and to invoke cleanup of unused assets, which can be repurposed for more compelling scenarios in the tenant.

 Govern environment creation